What is Renters Insurance?

-For the annual cost of a few Cubs bleachers tickets, a Chicago renter can buy a policy of renter insurance that will cover the actual cost, or the replacement cost, of stolen items.
+With a starting price of about $5.00 per month, a Chicago apartment renter can buy a renter insurance policy that will cover the actual cost, or the replacement cost, of stolen items or damaged items.

 What Does Renters Insurance Cover?

-A replacement cost policy will pay what it would actually cost to replace the stolen items, minus the deductible, whereas an actual cost policy will pay what the property was actually worth when it was stolen, minus the deductible.
-Consider your two-year old tablet.
+A renter insurance replacement cost policy will pay what it would actually cost to replace the stolen or damaged items, minus the deductible.
+In contrast, an actual cost policy will pay what the property was truly worth when it was stolen, minus the deductible.
+Consider your two-year-old tablet.
 A replacement cost policy would pay out enough to buy a new tablet of similar quality, whereas the actual cost policy would pay out what the tablet was worth at the time of the theft – an amount significantly less than you paid a couple of years ago.
 Premiums for replacement cost policies are more expensive, but they pay out more.
 If you have a lot of electronics, which quickly depreciate in value, a replacement cost policy might be a better bet for you.

-Lastly, if your rental apartment becomes uninhabitable because of fire, flood, or because a huge pile of Lake Effect snow falls through your roof, renter’s insurance would cover the cost of a hotel for the time your apartment is unavailable to you.
+Lastly, if your rental apartment becomes uninhabitable because of fire, flood, or a massive pile of Lake Effect snow falls through your roof, renter’s insurance would cover the cost of a hotel when your apartment is unavailable to you.

 But beware: if you are operating an Airbnb out of your apartment – which would be illegal in Chicago, by the way, if you don’t have a Chicago vacation rental license and your landlord’s permission – the renter’s insurance policy won’t cover theft or damage done to your home by the Airbnb tenant.

-Landlords should encourage renters to buy a Chicago renters insurance policy to cover the value of the tenant’s personal property and to cover liability, too.
+Landlords should encourage renters to buy a Chicago renters insurance policy to cover the value of the tenant’s personal property and cover liability.
 Even the most careful tenant might do accidental but massive damage to the apartment.
-Particularly now that most Chicago landlords have moved away from collecting security deposits -- the onerous requirements of the Chicago Residential Landlord Tenant Ordinance are quite the deterrent -- the next line of defense against a tenant’s accidental damage is his or her own renter’s insurance policy.
-Sure, the landlord can also make a claim on his or her own policy of general commercial liability on the property to finance repairs necessitated by a tenant’s damage – but the landlord will have to pay higher premiums down the line.
+Particularly now that most Chicago landlords have moved away from collecting security deposits -- the onerous requirements of the Chicago Residential Landlord Tenant Ordinance are quite the deterrent -- the following line of defense against a tenant’s accidental damage is their own renter’s insurance policy.
+Sure, the landlord can also make a claim on their policy of general commercial liability on the property to finance repairs necessitated by a tenant’s damage – but the landlord will have to pay higher premiums down the line.

-Similarly, if the apartment becomes unavailable due to fire, flood, or some other catastrophe, the landlord will benefit if the tenant can cover his or her own hotel costs through the renter’s insurance policy.
+Similarly, suppose the apartment becomes unavailable due to a fire, flood, or another catastrophe.
+The landlord will benefit if the tenant can cover their hotel costs through the renter’s insurance policy.

-Just remember, landlords, that if it is your policy to require renters insurance, then you should require it of all tenants – don’t require it only of tenants of a certain sex, age, family status, or other protected category.
+Remember, landlords, that if it is your policy to require renters insurance, you should require it of all tenants – don’t require it only of tenants of a certain sex, age, family status, or other protected category.